ThePror9nsOut/Libre/README.md

 # Libre
+# Chce pizze
-To use interpreter correctly, create file with ending: .lib and paste it to console (in interpreter).
+To use interpreter properly, create file with ending: .lib and paste it to console (in interpreter).